D-Day and Utah Beach

 The small post shown above is of reinforced concrete.
 There would have been a steel ring around the opening, a track for traversing the gun.
 Otherwise, like most of the ruins, this is pretty much the way it was in 1944.

 Large bunkers, like the one shown below, can appear on the IGN maps as a structure just above the high-water line.
-The picture at left is a view out the gun port.
-That opening is the large square one at the center of the bunker as seen at right.
+The first picture below is a view out the gun port.
+That opening is the large square one at the center of the bunker as seen in the second picture.

 The guns traversed on an arc of rails toward the rear of that wedge-shaped room.
 The result was that the muzzle of the gun did not move much at all while the breech swung around to sweep an angle of almost ninety degrees.
 Each bunker was responsible for some wedge-shaped area of fire, and the many bunkers and their overlapping fields of fire provided more than complete coverage of the beach.